StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 ```

 **Find the correct time field format**

-Look up the date format from your Elasticsearch index in the [Elasticsearch built in formats \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html).
-For the date format `date` this would be `yyyy-MM-dd`.
-You may need to adjust the format provided to fit your implementation, for example `yyyy-MM-dd’T’HH:mm:ss[.SSS]ZZZZZ` for a timestamp pattern with millis that can have 1, 2 or 3 digits.
+To find the correct time field format to specify in the StackState Elasticsearch data source settings, look up the date format from your Elasticsearch index in the [Elasticsearch built in formats \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html).
+You may need to adjust the format provided to fit your implementation, for example:

+* `yyyy-MM-dd` for the date format `date`.
+* `yyyy-MM-dd’T’HH:mm:ss[.SSS]ZZZZZ` for a timestamp pattern with millis that can have 1, 2 or 3 digits.

 ### Work with Elasticsearch data in StackState